Open Source Risk Modeling Manifesto:

 What does the success of open source teach us?

 Risk models are essentially just special purpose software, and developing risk modeling solutions has many affinities with developing open source software.
-We believe that:

 re-engineering some key parts of the risk modeling workflow along the lines followed by open source communities offers a viable technical change program that can re-establish (in due course) confidence in the risk quantification tools developed by the financial industry